hendriklammers/ef-hb/README.md

 ## Client

 Make sure you have a recent version of node and npm installed.
-All commands for the client should be run from the `frontend` directory.
+All commands for the client should be run from the `client` directory.

 ```
 $ npm install